netlogic/brets-readable-project/README.md

 node-uuid https://github.com/broofa/node-uuid

- As I suck at CSS I have been building a large number of my apps with react-native-web For best display please user chrome as I have not tested the presentation of my app on other browsers.
+ As I suck at CSS I have been building a large number of my apps with react-native-web For best display please use chrome as I have not tested the presentation of my app on other browsers.
 Unfortunately flex-box screws up and normally hacks need to be implemented so presentation is improved on IE and FireFox.

-Server could be made better to return comment count with post to stop multiple requests on post view
+Server could be made better to return comment count with post to stop multiple requests on post view.

+Did not have time to work with a UX designer.
+Application sorely needs some guidance on UX.
+But I believe (hopefully) all items in rubric have been met.

+Not be allowed to use state makes some things trickier, but overall react-redux is fun to play with.